|

 Available....A Complete Ford |

-The transmission pictured above is the open driveshaft version of the typical Ford toploader three speed transmission that was used in the 1/2 ton light duty pickup trucks from 1942 to 1950 (including the 48-50 F-1 truck).
-It was essentially the same gearbox as the late 1939 style toploader except for the different parts used to adapt the transmission for open drive (longer mainshaft or output shaft as commonly known and the different rear bearing retainer or rear mount).
+The transmission pictured above is the open driveshaft version of the typical Ford toploader three speed transmission that was used in the 1/2 ton light duty pickup trucks from 1942 to 1952 (including the 48-52 F-1 truck).
+It was essentially the same gearbox as the late 1939 style toploader except for the different parts used to adapt the transmission for open drive.....longer mainshaft (or output shaft as commonly known) and the different rear bearing retainer or rear support.
 Ford used the late style synchronizer in these open drive transmissions also.
 The clutch release shaft up through 1939 was a straight shaft with a lever pinned on.
-In 1940 Ford changed this shaft to the flattened end as shown here.
+In 1940 Ford changed this shaft to the flattened end (as shown here).
 The clutch release shafts can be interchanged in this case from 1932 on, but the user would want to match his up to the clutch pedal set-up on his vehicle.
-Copyright 2008, VANPELT SALES - All Rights Reserved Please note that this website series on Ford transmissions is still under construction and will be added to from time to time.
-As always, if you see or read something that you feel is incorrect, and can support a correction with a proven source, feel free to use the Feedback Form to request a correction or to add information. |
+As always, if you see or read something that you feel is incorrect, and can support a correction with a proven or documented source, feel free to contact us regarding a correction or to add information. |

-op loader
+top loader

 transmission, toploader transmission, Ford toploader, Ford three speed